g00dnatur3/http-rest-client/README.md

 All RestClient methods `get`,`create`,`update`,`delete` are overloaded with a RequestDecorator.

-This allows setting headers/cookies on a per reqeust basis instead of a per client basis as show above.
+This allows setting headers/cookies on a per reqeust basis instead of a per client basis as shown above.

 This example of RequestDecorator will "decorate" on a per request basis: